What are the most common ways that rental properties lose money and can hiring a property manager help me avoid them?

 Let’s clarify something right out of the gate: It’s not the property managers’ responsibility to prevent a rental property from losing money.
 It’s the

 If the landlord has not made a prudent investment in the first place, no property manager is going to be able to undo the mistake.

 Your property manager cannot bail you out of bad investments.
 Instead, think of property managers as assistants and consultants that help you efficiently

 Let’s examine the most common ways rental properties become money-losers, and you will see that the property manager is usually irrelevant or tangential to the reasons underlying the loss.

-1. The landlord paid too much.
 The best investors will tell you: Make your money when you buy – not when you sell.
 You want to acquire the property at a discount to the present value of the expected future stream of rental payments.
 Period.
-If you fail to do this, no property manager will be able to turn things around for you – at least, not without a massive cash infusion to upgrade and renovate the property to something that will generate enough rental income to compensate you and the management company.
+If you fail to do this, no property manager will be able to turn things around for you – at least, not without a massive cash infusion to upgrade and renovate the property to something that will generate enough rental income to compensate you

 This is the number one cause of rental property losses.
 But you will recognize some of the variants, below.

 This is of a piece with overpaying for the property.
 I see figures that advise landlords to plan on committing between 1 and 4 percent of the value of the property for year on maintenance costs.
 Even this seems low to me, in many cases, and you can easily double these figures and still run out of reasonable home maintenance projects you can do with the budgeted sum of cash.

 A good landlord can help you budget for this eventuality, because with enough experience and a

 , they will be able to come up with a more accurate projection of expected maintenance and repair costs than most individual landlords.